CallynN/FoodLoverMarket/README.md

    - Select startup Project and set signle startup project to (EMS) note it might be set to ENV when you git clone the project

  5. **Database is setup**
-   - Make sure is setup by following the set Database Instruction
+   - Make sure database is setup by following the Setting Up Database Instruction
    - MAKE SURE THE EMS.ini FILE IS UPDATED WITH THE NEW SERVER NAME
    - Now the application is ready to use and can test functionality.